 A/D Sampling Techniques

 A very cost-effective way to implement an A/D conversion board is to use a single A/D converter component (ADC) and multiplex different combinations of signals to the ADC’s input.
 This technique can accommodate a large number of inputs.
-The signals can be single-ended or differential inputs to the board, internally-derived calibration voltages, or a local common reference referred to as “SENSE” in the drawings in the pdf.
+The signals can be single-ended or differential inputs to the board, internally-derived calibration voltages, or a local common reference referred to as “SENSE” in the drawings below.

 The trade-off on this approach is cost vs. speed.
 The ADC may be quite fast, but the actual speed per channel is reduced in proportion to the number of points being multiplexed.
-In the case of Acromag’s PMC330, the ADC samples at 125 KHz, but multiplexing 32 channels results in a throughput of about 4KHz for individual channels.
+In the case of Acromag’s mPCIe-based AcroPack AP323 and PMC330, the ADC samples at 125 KHz, but multiplexing 32 channels results in a throughput of about 4KHz for individual channels.

 Simultaneous A/D Conversion